 Youth Leadership Initiative.

-The Disability Foundation’s Youth Leadership Initiative empowers youth with disabilities to lead a national three-year project to identify and articulate often overlooked attitudinal barriers to transitioning from studies to the workplace, as well as producing a solution to help break down those barriers.
-This project is run by a diverse group of young paid interns including those with disabilities who are working together to perform research and identify barriers, brainstorm solutions, and create a multimedia toolkit to support employers and post-secondary students with disabilities in the job seeking process.
+The Youth Leadership Initiative (YLI) empowers youth with disabilities to identify, discuss, and find solutions to attitudinal barriers to employment.
+This project is run by a diverse group of young paid interns including those with disabilities.
+They work together to perform research and identify barriers, brainstorm solutions, and create a multimedia toolkit that supports both employers and post-secondary students with disabilities in the job seeking process.

-We are proud to have partnered with Royal Roads University for this project, who provided an engaging, thoughtful Leadership Foundations program as well as a platform for peer mentorship in a Community of Practice.
+We are proud to have partnered with Royal Roads University for this project.
+Royal Roads University provided an engaging, thoughtful Leadership Foundations program that offered both interns and peer mentors a collaborative environment to communicate and advance their leadership development skills on an ongoing basis.

 Read our press release:

-After months of survey collection responses & reviews, multiple focus groups and all of your help, the YLI team is excited to share our research report with you.
+After months of survey collection responses & reviews, multiple focus groups and all of your help, in 2021, the Youth Leadership Initiative research shed light on the employment barriers preventing many youth with disabilities from finding and retaining work.

 Here’s what 450 Canadians aged 17-29 have to say about their employment journeys.